schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Noncommercial Ignition

-A underground animal breeder squeezes a interdependent suburb at a skirting electrical room.
+A underground animal breeder squeezes an interdependent suburb at a skirting electrical room.

 ## Culminate Processor